robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 This section defines the executable elements of a suite.
 Test cases and tasks are technically synonyms for each other.
-However, users have to choose one of the two modes that Robot Framework offers.
+However, users have to choose one of the two modes of suite execution that Robot Framework offers.

 Each test case or task is structured using an indentation-based format.
 The first un-indented line specifies the name of the test|task, followed by indented lines containing **keyword calls** and their **arguments** and test|task-specific settings.
 These optional settings like `[Setup]`, `[Teardown]`, and `[Timeout]` can be applied to individual test cases or tasks to control their behavior or provide additional details.